globocom/simple-virtuoso-migrate/README.md

 $ virtuoso-migrate -c /projects/confs/config.cnf -i /projects/dumps/load.ttl
 ```

-It loads the content of a given file into the database without any verification.
+The command above loads the content of a given file into the database without any verification.

 Debugging a migration performed through the migration process: